LucasDelfino92/morrowindsharp/gameplay.md

 - [**Blight Is Coming**](https://www.nexusmods.com/morrowind/mods/47649) by Half11: makes blight storms more deadly by adding a change of corprus beasts spawning close to the player.
 - [**Clear Your Name**](https://www.nexusmods.com/morrowind/mods/43786) by Lucevar: adds more options for clearing a bounty on your name, all RP friendly.
 - [**Dahrk's Super-Sized Storage (D'sSSS)**](https://www.nexusmods.com/morrowind/mods/45147?) by Melchior Dahrk: increases the capacity of all containers (BM and TR included) by x100.
 Enough to help you sort out those pesky dwemer cogs.
+- [**Defensive Stance**](https://www.nexusmods.com/morrowind/mods/46845) by Merlord: adds a new "defensive stance" mechanic, which increases your block and reduces your speed if you have a shield equipped while crouching.
 - [**Descriptive Shrines**](https://www.nexusmods.com/morrowind/mods/46119) by SuperQuail: adds the descriptions from "The Consolations of Prayer" book to the message box which appears when using temple shrines to give you a better idea of what blessing you're about to receive.
 Also adds a "Cancel" functionality.
   - Only install the **Descriptive Shrines** main file.
 - [**Diligent Defenders**](https://www.nexusmods.com/morrowind/mods/45717?) by NullCascade: when the player or the player's companions are attacked, any companions will launch into action in defense.